My Love Mix-Up!

 My Love Mix-Up! (消えた初恋, Kieta Hatsukoi) is a Japanese manga series written by Wataru Hinekure and illustrated by Aruko.
 It was serialized in Bessatsu Margaret from June 2019 to June 2022.
-A spin-off, titled Kieta Hatsukoi: Shōgekijō, began serialization in July 2021.
-A live action television drama adaptation premiered in October 2021.
+A spin-off, titled Kieta Hatsukoi: Shōgekijō, was serialized from July to September 2021.
+A Japanese live action television drama adaptation aired from October to December 2021 and a Thai television drama adaptation premiered in June 2024.